nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 feature_table <- feature_table[common_ids,]
 taxonomy_table <- taxonomy_table[common_ids,]
 ```

 **Parameter Definitions:**

-* `remove_rare`       - should rare features and samples be filtered out prior to analysis?
-If true, rare features and
+* `remove_rare`       - boolean specifying if rare features and samples should be filtered out based on the `prevalence_cutoff` and `library_cutoff` cutoff thresholds, respectively, prior to analysis; default is FALSE
-                        samples will be removed according to the cutoffs set below.
-* `prevalence_cutoff` - If `remove_rare` is true, a numerical fraction between 0 and 1.
-                        Taxa with prevalences(the proportion of samples in which the taxon is present) less than this
-                        will be excluded from the analysis.
-Default is 0, i.e. do not exclude any taxon / feature.
+* `prevalence_cutoff` - a decimal between 0 and 1 specifying the proportion of samples required to contain a taxon in order to keep the taxon when `remove_rare` is set to TRUE; default is 0, i.e. do not exclude any taxon / feature
-* `library_cutoff`    - If `remove_rare` is true, a numerical threshold for filtering samples based on library sizes.
-                        Samples with library sizes less than lib_cutoff will be excluded in the analysis.
-Default is 0,
-                        i.e. no sample will be dropped.
-To discard samples with read counts less than or equal to 100,
-                        set to 100.
+* `library_cutoff`    - a numerical value specifying the number of total counts a sample must have across all features to be retained when `remove_rare` is set to TRUE; default is 0, i.e. no samples will be dropped
-* `target_region`     - amplicon target region.
-Options are either "16S", "18S", or "ITS"
+* `target_region`     - specifies the amplicon target region; options are either "16S", "18S", or "ITS"

+**Input Data:**

-* `feature_table`     - ASV count table variable from [Read-in Input Tables](#read-in-input-tables)
+* `feature_table` (variable containing a samples feature dataframe (i.e. ASV) with feature counts, output from [Read-in Input Tables](#read-in-input-tables))
-* `taxonomy_table`    - ASV taxonomy table variable from [Read-in Input Tables](#read-in-input-tables)
+* `taxonomy_table` (variable containing a feature taxonomy dataframe containing ASV taxonomy assignments, output from [Read-in Input Tables](#read-in-input-tables))

 **Output Data:**
-* `feature_table` (data.frame of sample feature table containing only features in common with taxonomy_table, i.e. ASV counts data.frame)
+* `feature_table` (variable containing a sub-set of the samples feature dataframe (i.e. ASV) with feature counts that only includes features with assigned taxonomy after filtering)
-* `taxonomy_table` (data.frame taxonomy table subset containing features in common with feature_table, i.e. ASV taxonomy data.frame)
+* `taxonomy_table` (variable containing a subset of the feature taxonomy dataframe containing ASV taxonomy assignments after filtering)
-* `sample_info_tab` (data.frame of sample information, i.e. a subset of sample metadata)

 <br>